-Education was a hot topic in the 1870s: How much one needed and who should get it.
+Education was a hot topic in the 1870.
+How much education should one have and who should get it?
 Edward Hammond Clarke sought to put the debate into a new perspective – before too much education made everyone sick.

 By the 1870s, there was an established consensus that for boys education should extend well beyond the simple reading and writing demanded in colonial days.
 Math, science, philosophy were all valued subjects.

 For girls, the debate still percolated.
 Girls had finishing schools and schools that taught home economics.
 But many schools discouraged girls from studying science and math.

 Connecticut’s Emma Willard had been fighting this trend as early as 1819 with publication of her Plan for Improving Female Education.
 Willard opened a school for girls in Troy, N.Y., the following year.
 Catherine Beecher opened a school for girls in Hartford, Conn. in 1823.
 Public high schools opened for girls in Boston and New York in 1826.